kazurayam/TestSuiteAdvisor/README.md

 However Katalon Studio does not support the feature to stop a Test Suite when a comprising Test Case failed.

-What else can I do to make the Test Suite finish as soon as a Test Case failed?
+What else can I do practically to let a Test Suite to finish as soon as a Test Case failed?

 ## Solution

 A *Copernican Revolution* is required.
-Do not ask Katalon Studio to control it.
-Rather *each Test Cases determine if they continue or abandon*.
+Do not ask Katalon Studio to control it, which I think is not likely to be ever implemented.
+Rather *each Test Cases determine if they continue or abandon*, which you can achieve yourself.

 I will introduce a `GlobalVariable.ONE_OR_MORE_TESTCASES_FAILED` of Boolean type, with the initial value of `false`.